enonic/enonic/xp/features/content-layers.md

 - VersionTags
   - Add the concept of tags.
 Will be stored in branch and version ES documents
   - Should be returned on NodeComparison
+- For each node operation, apply necessary additional treatment (Special push)